anakamart/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+My Github Page: Welcome to the homepage of my blog
 ---